Dysfunctional-Human/VAB_Voice-Assissted-Chatbot-For-ISRO-bhuvan/README.md

  Hello fellow developers.
 This is my very first Github project.
  And so, I present to you:
 ## VAB - Voice Assissted Chatbot for ISRO Bhuvan
-You can find the tutorial video for the model as "model.mp4"

 ###This project was initially made for the IISF Space Innovation Festival Hackathon 2023.
 The chatbot uses prompt engineering on Gemini LLM to give the users a seamless chatting experience for the bhuvan portal.